ysyk2021/chatgpt-and-startups-how-ai-is-affecting-the-startup-environment/src/help.md

 17. Scaling up your startup with AI
 18. Disruptive technologies and startup success
 19. AI-driven marketing strategies for startups
-20. Startup culture and technological change.
+20. Startup culture and technological change